DinoChiesa/Apigee-MessageTemplate-Demo/README.md

    NOT OK:  `{ createUuid( ) }`

-2. If there are arguments, and some are numeric, use variables.
+2. If there are arguments, use variables, or use `<IgnoreUnresolvedVariables>true</IgnoreUnresolvedVariables>`.

    OK: `{randomLong(plus_10)}`